My soul clings to you, your right hand holds me fast

 Welcome to St Cuthbert’s House, home to a canonical hermit of the Diocese of Hallam, UK.

 Thank you for finding this space!
 It is ten years since I last put together a website, and I am relieved to find the technology is much easier to use now.
-My previous website still exists here: www.schdn.co.uk (it will open in a new tab) but software updates prevent me from making any more changes to it.
-I know some of the information on the pages over there has been very useful to those interested in hermitage, so I won’t be deleting it yet, but nor will I be transferring much of it over here, so think of it as an archived “reference” volume in the dusty corner of the library, grab a cosy seat, and enjoy leafing through the pages before it completely disintegrates.
+My previous website will not exist for very much longer as software updates prevent me from making any more changes to it.
+I know some of the information on the pages over there has been very useful to those interested in hermitage, so I have transferred a few of the most visited pages over here (under SCH Archives tab)

 God is with us +